Professional/Short course Assessment and Management of Respiratory Disorders

 This level 6 (undergraduate level) module syllabus will typically cover a range of respiratory disorders, including diseases of the airways; such as asthma and COPD, the alveoli; such as interstitial lung disease, and the respiratory impact of other conditions; such as Motor Neuron Disease (MND).

-Additionally, you will develop the underpinning knowledge and skills with respect to a patient-centred care pathway by:
+Additionally, you'll develop the underpinning knowledge and skills with respect to a patient-centred care pathway by:

 Delivery of this module will be via: